fortrabbit/legal/sub-processors.md

 ### Transactional e-mails

 We are using **Postmark** to send automated transactional e-mails to Accounts.
 These e-mails include relevant information.
 They are either triggered by intervals or user interaction.
 Examples are: "double opt-in sign-up", "invoice notice", "trial expire notice" or "password reset".
 Naturally, there is no opt-out for these.
 Again, that's why you need to confirm that to be contacted by e-mail when signing up.
 We will write from "pleasereply@fortrabbit.com".
+See [Postmark Terms](https://postmarkapp.com/terms-of-service).

 ## Status updates